haris3208/portfolio/README.md

-Great!
-Here’s a tailored README file for your portfolio based on your skills:

----

 # Haris' Portfolio

 Welcome to my portfolio!
 I'm Haris, a passionate web developer with expertise in creating dynamic and responsive web applications.
 My skill set includes a strong foundation in both front-end and back-end technologies, allowing me to deliver comprehensive solutions.